 Under GDPR, all individuals have the following rights:

-- The right to be informed – about the information we hold on you The right of access – To the data we hold on you.
+- The right to be informed – about the information we hold on you.

 - The right to rectification – Of any data we hold you may feel is inaccurate.

-- The right to restrict processing The right to data portability The right to object.
+- The right to restrict processing – You have a right to request to restrict the processing of your personal information.

 Rights in relation to automated decision making and profiling: